credential-handler/chapi.io/developers/wallets/index.md

   target="_blank" rel="noopener noreferrer"> chapi-demo-wallet/wallet-ui-get.html </a>
 </p>

-When presenting credentials, the user is shown what they will be sharing and must provide explicit consent before the credentials are shared with the requesting party.
+When credentials are requested, wallets should show the user what will be shared and require the user's explicit consent before the credentials are presented to the requesting party.

 ## DID Authentication with CHAPI
 This section is written from the perspective of web wallets.
 CHAPI provides a simple method for a 3rd party website to request an individual present their Decentralized Identifier (DID) and prove their identity.
 The individual selects a digital wallet to respond to this DID Authentication request.